pingcap/docs-cn/tidb-lightning/tidb-lightning-data-source.md

 ## Import data from Amazon S3

 The following examples show how to import data from Amazon S3 using TiDB Lightning.
-For more parameter configurations, see [external storage URI](/br/backup-and-restore-storages.md#uri-format).
+For more parameter configurations, see [URI Formats of External Storage Services](/external-storage-uri.md).

 + Use the locally configured permissions to access S3 data: